 The transition from cash to cashless has been slow in the Philippines.
 Although cashless options are available, many businesses prefer the riskier cash-on-delivery model.
 But with growing trust and familiarity with digital payment solutions, it’s only a matter of time until cashless payment solutions become the norm in B2B and B2C solutions.
-Until recently, up to 98% of Filippinos didn’t possess credit cards, but with e-commerce becoming more mainstream, it’s possible the population will bypass credit cards altogether and move straight to smart online shopping in the Philippines.
+Until recently, up to 98% of Filippinos didn’t possess credit cards, but with e-commerce becoming more mainstream, it’s possible the population will bypass credit cards altogether and move straight to smart online shopping in the Philippines, according to Tech Wire Asia.
 Businesses should start integrating cashless payment methods into their system to account for this inevitable and rapidly approaching change.

 Once online sellers in the Philippines fully integrate cashless payments, other technologies used by neighbouring countries will become more accessible.
 The buy now, pay later (BNPL) system has gained a lot of traction globally with businesses like afterpay and zippay leading the way.
 Locally though, TendoPay, Cashalo, and BillEase are the key players.
 Businesses that want to enhance the online shopping experience should integrate these into their website and storefront payment solutions.
 According to a survey by QR, BNPL payment in the Philippines is expected to grow by 109.7% on an annual basis to reach US$803.5 million in 2022.
 Online sellers in the Philippines can take advantage of this growing market and establish themselves as competitive retailers by integrating this POS system.